Carnegie Mellon

 Extending the Experience: Designing a Physical Booth

 As our digital archive took shape, we asked ourselves: how might we bring this experience into the physical space of the festival itself?
 Inspired by the energy of film festivals and museum installations, we explored the idea of a physical booth, an interactive pop-up where attendees could browse the archive, leave reflections, and celebrate past festivals in real time.
-It wasn’t just about showcasing the website; it was about creating a moment of pause and connection.

 Read More about the Lo-Fidelity Protoypes

-Scene by Scene: Mid-Fidelity Prototypes Take Shape
+Scene by Scene: Mid-Fidelity Prototypes

 We imagined a physical booth as a way to bring the archive to life as an interactive space for reflection and engagement.
 But after attending a screening in person to test our mid fidelity prototype, we quickly learned that the entry process was fast, and most attendees arrived just before showtime.
 Few people lingered, and interest in the booth was minimal.
 We scrapped the idea of a physical booth and focused on the archive.